-Today, Geisinger’s holistic pain management program includes physical therapy, mindfulness and meditation, exercise, acupuncture, diet and nutrition, and behavioral therapy.36
+Today, Geisinger’s holistic pain management programme includes physical therapy, mindfulness and meditation, exercise, acupuncture, diet and nutrition, and behavioural therapy.36

-The cost benefit of Geisinger’s opioid prescribing program is hard to measure.
+The cost benefit of Geisinger’s opioid prescribing programme is hard to measure.
 In the short term, treating pain holistically may be more expensive than prescribing medications, but the risk of addiction is greatly reduced, and the outcomes and patient experience are improved.
-Geisinger may be in a better position than others to absorb the added cost, as most of its patients are customers for life and 40 percent are also insured through Geisinger.
+Geisinger may be in a better position than others to absorb the added cost, as most of its patients are customers for life and 40 per cent are also insured through Geisinger.

-With controls in place to minimize the risks for new addictions, the focus is shifting to treatment, which may prove the biggest challenge yet.
-Treatment is demanding, the risk of relapse is high, and many patients simply refuse treatment.
+With controls in place to minimise the risks for new addictions, the focus is shifting to treatment, which may prove the biggest challenge yet.
+Treatment is demanding, the risk of relapse is high and many patients simply refuse treatment.
 Here, technology may once again serve as an enabler: A health information exchange that can ensure secure communications among the state’s treatment facilities is nearing completion.

 Exponential growth of medical imaging in routine diagnostic practice, without a corresponding increase in the number of radiologists, has increased radiologists’ workloads: One US study estimates it increased from three images per minute per radiologist in 1999 to 16 in 2010.40

-The growing demands on radiologists were acutely felt at Sheba Medical Center, Israel’s largest hospital campus.
-With 75 percent of patient care involving imaging and a conventional first-in-first-out workflow, radiology became the bottleneck, delaying diagnosis and treatment.41
+The growing demands on radiologists were acutely felt at Sheba Medical Centre, Israel’s largest hospital campus.
+With 75 per cent of patient care involving imaging and a conventional first-in-first-out workflow, radiology became the bottleneck, delaying diagnosis and treatment.41

-Sheba’s radiologists welcomed the new tool and pushed for the development of AI solutions for other time-sensitive pathologies: pulmonary embolisms, lung nodules, fractures, and abdominal air.
-The software helps not only prioritize and reduce time to treatment, but also improves diagnostic accuracy, ensuring that no cases of life-threatening pathologies are missed.
+Sheba’s radiologists welcomed the new tool and pushed for the development of AI solutions for other time-sensitive pathologies: pulmonary embolisms, lung nodules, fractures and abdominal air.
+The software helps not only prioritise and reduce time to treatment, but also improves diagnostic accuracy, ensuring that no cases of life-threatening pathologies are missed.

 Going forward, Sheba and Aidoc are exploring the use of AI in: